maykinmedia/objects-api/docs/api/usage.rst

 Create an object type
 ---------------------

 Now we need to create an object type which will include this JSON schema.
-The object type consist of metadata of the object type and (a version of) the JSON schema.
+The object type consists of metadata of the object type and (a version of) the JSON schema.
 This separation exists because the Objecttypes API supports versioning of the JSON schemas.
 If you want to change the JSON schema in the objecttype, a new version will be created.
 Therefore you don't need to worry